akshit619/wikibot/README.md

 # Wikipedia RAG-Bot 🤖

-A Streamlit-based question-answering chatbot that uses RAG (Retrieval-Augmented Generation) to answer queries about Wikipedia articles.
+A LangChain-based question-answering chatbot that uses RAG (Retrieval-Augmented Generation) to answer queries about Wikipedia articles.
 The bot retrieves relevant information from Wikipedia articles and provides concise, accurate answers using OpenAI's GPT-4o-mini model.

 ## Features